 As you can see, there’s a lot of “weight” that has led to this client keeping on her weight.
 We’re working through it together to help bring clarity, reduce the resistance, shame and guilt so she can create space to start taking baby steps that will help her achieve her health, weight and wellness goals.

 If you feel like you’ve been lacking willpower or discipline and that’s what’s keeping you from reaching your weight loss goals, there’s likely more to the story!
-If you’re ready to start digging in and putting the puzzle pieces together, check out the new Truce with Food group program.
-Enrollment is open and early bird pricing to save $200 is available until August 23rd.
-The program kicks off September 20th!
+If you’re ready to start digging in and putting the puzzle pieces together, let’s chat during a Curiosity Call.
+You’ll fill me in on your challenges with your relationship with food and will have a safe space to talk about what’s been swirling around in your mind.
+(There’s absolutely no charge for our first chat.)

 Laura B. Folkes is a graduate of the Institute for Integrative Nutrition (IIN) and is a Certified Holistic Health Coach.
 She supports busy adults who know what they should be eating but have a hard time sticking to it by helping them identify the familiar patterns that have been keeping them stuck so they can experience freedom from food.
 She ensures her clients don’t feel deprived by guiding them to make small, incremental changes so the journey is more enjoyable.